nutanshinde1/Practice14/README.md

-Check weather by entering th city name.
+Website for Chechking weather updates.